jenstornell/kirby-snippetfield/README.md

 <img src="<?php echo thumb($page->image($value), array('width' => 150))->url(); ?>">
 ```

+You now also have access to `$key` which is the column slug.

 ## What is wrong with entry?

 - It does not support any logic.